-Financial Analysis of the Government's Funds
+Financial Analysis of the District's Funds

-As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+The District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

-Governmental Funds.
-The focus of the District's governmental funds is to provide information on nearterm inflows, outflows, and balances of spendable resources.
+Governmental Funds - The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
-In particular, unassigned fund balance may serve as a useful measure of a District's net resources available for spending at the end of the fiscal year.
+The unassigned fund balance may serve as a useful measure of the District's net resources available for spending at the end of the current year.

-As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$4,907,406, a decrease of \$292,772.
+The District's governmental funds reported combined ending fund balances of \$37,086,743, a decrease of \$7,234,774 or 16% in comparison with the prior year.
+These fund balances are reported in various governmental funds as follows: